roualdes/MATH131/week-01.md

 diamonds.size
 ```

-To index one column from a `pd.DataFrame`, use the associated property
+To index one column from a DataFrame, use the associated property `.loc`.
-`pd.DataFrame.loc`.
-Because the associated property `.loc` is not a
-function, but instead a property for which you index rows and/or
+Because the associated property `.loc` is not a function, but instead a property
-columns, you should use squre brackets as we did for indexing `list`s
+for which you index rows and/or columns, you should use squre brackets as we did
-and `dict`s.
-Inside the square brackets goes an index for rows and
+for indexing `list`s and `dict`s.
+Inside the square brackets goes an index for
-then columns, separated by a comma, e.g. `pd.DataFrame.loc[rows,
+rows and then columns, separated by a comma, e.g. `pd.DataFrame.loc[rows,
 cols]`.

 ```{code-cell}
 diamonds.loc[:, "depth"]
 ```

-The colon `:` acts as a slice of `int`s indexing rows 0 up to and
+The colon `:` acts as a slice of `int`s indexing rows 0 up to and including the
-including the last row.
-Check for yourself that the type of the
+last row.
+Check for yourself that the type of the retrieved column is
-indexed column is `pd.Series`.
+`pd.Series`.

-Since each column is a `pd.Series`, which is analogous to a
+Since each column is a Series, which is analogous to `np.ndarray`, you can
-`np.ndarray`, you can calculate the size, mean, standard deviation,
-minimum, percentile/quantiles, or maximum of a `pd.DataFrame` column.
+calculate the size, mean, standard deviation, minimum, percentile/quantiles, or
-Or you can use the function `describe` which is associated with both
+maximum of a DataFrame column.
+Or you can use the function `describe`
-`pd.Series` and `pd.DataFrame` types.
+which is associated with both `pd.Series` and `pd.DataFrame` types.

 ```{code-cell}
 depth = diamonds.loc[:, "depth"]